See site map Here.

 All boats and equipment including ice paddles will be supplied.

 Where can my team "hang-out"?
 Can we bring a tent or shelter?

-Teams can watch the races from the ice or from inside Lago Bar & Grill.
+Participants will be able to warm-up between races inside HMCS Carleton.
 There is no area available to set-up any tents or shelters.

 How many races will we compete in?

 Each team will race in two races.
 The number of races is subject to change, dependent on weather and ice conditions.

 How many males/females do I need on my team?

 Mixed team must race with a minimum of 2 and a maximum of 5 male paddlers (does not include steersperson/drummer).
 Women’s teams must have all female paddlers, but can have a drummer and/or steersperson of either gender.